-A wrongful death occurs when someone’s action (or the omission of an action) results in another person’s death.
+A wrongful death claim occurs when someone’s action (or the omission of an action) results in another person’s death.
 To be classified as wrongful death in Oklahoma, the act that resulted in the fatality must be something that the deceased person could have filed a personal injury lawsuit for if they had survived.

 Examples of actions that could lead to a wrongful death claim include: